Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Related Work

-\textbf{Our Contribution in Context:} Our work builds upon these diverse applications of LLMs in education but carves out a distinct niche.
-While RAG is a common and effective technique seen in many student-facing tools \citep{hicke2023aitaintelligentquestionanswerteaching, Ma_2024, mullins2024enhancingclassroomteachingllms}, our framework integrates it alongside Context Augmented Generation (CAG) specifically for teacher-centric tasks, aiming for customized pedagogical style in content and rubric generation.
+Our work builds upon these diverse applications but carves out a distinct and practical niche.
+Our framework's key differentiators are: \begin{enumerate} \item \textbf{A Holistic, Teacher-Centric Workflow:} While RAG is a common technique in student-facing tools \cite{hicke2023aitaintelligentquestionanswerteaching, ma2024integratingaitutorsprogramming}, we integrate it alongside Context-Augmented Generation (CAG) specifically for a comprehensive teacher workflow.
+Our system uniquely combines customized content generation, rubric creation, and assessment assistance, supporting the educator from initial design to final evaluation.

-A key differentiator of our research is the explicit focus on an end-to-end system utilizing small (3B-7B parameters), open-weights LLMs deployed locally.
-This approach directly addresses the data privacy, cost, and customization concerns often associated with proprietary cloud-based LLMs, which are significant barriers for many educational institutions, as highlighted in our introduction.
-While \cite{hicke2023aitaintelligentquestionanswerteaching} also use open-weights LLaMA-2 for data privacy, their focus is a student Q\&A system.
-Our contribution extends this by building a comprehensive suite of tools for educators.
+\item \textbf{An Explicit Focus on Small, Local Models:} Our approach directly addresses the critical institutional barriers of data privacy, cost, and infrastructure by exclusively using small (3B-7B parameter), open-weight LLMs deployed locally.
+While some systems use open-source models for privacy \cite{hicke2023aitaintelligentquestionanswerteaching}, their focus remains on student Q\&A. Our contribution is in building a comprehensive suite of \textit{teacher} tools under these real-world constraints.

-Furthermore, to enhance the efficacy and safety of these smaller models, we introduce two novel architectural components: an interactive refinement loop, crucial for guiding smaller models to desired outputs, and an auxiliary LLM verifier to mitigate risks like jailbreaking.
-The combination of these features including a local deployment, small open-weights models, comprehensive teacher support (content generation, rubric creation, and AI-assisted grading via a Student Submission Analyzer), RAG/CAG synergy, interactive refinement, and a safety verifier, all within a single, integrated framework represents a novel contribution to the field of AI in education.
-Our pilot study further aims to provide practical insights into the real-world deployment and utility of such a system.
+\item \textbf{Architectural Adaptations for Small Model Efficacy:} We introduce two architectural components specifically to enhance the performance and safety of smaller models in an educational setting: an \textit{interactive refinement loop} that gives educators fine-grained control to achieve desired outputs, and an auxiliary \textit{verifier LLM} to mitigate risks like inappropriate and off-topic output generation.

+\end{enumerate} The combination of a holistic teacher-centric design, a local-first deployment model, and architectural enhancements for small model performance represents a novel and practical contribution to the field of AI in education.